ANTS-Framework/ants/README.rst

 What does ANTS do, that Ansible can not?

-- ANTS gives you a set of ready to be used roles for typical macOS and Linux client configurations.
+- ANTS gives you a set of ready to be used roles for typical macOS and Linux host configurations.
 - ANTS let's you utilize Active Directory to map computers to roles.
-With all its delegation and nesting features.
+With all it's delegation and nesting features.
 - ANTS utilizes Ansible Pull and therefore does not require an active network connection to a central server.
-Roles will be locally applied even if the client is offline.
+Roles will be locally applied even if the host is offline.

 What does Ansible or Ansible Tower do that ANTS does not?